jakpop/steps-dictionary/README.md

 # steps-dictionary

-a database of dance steps with user-friendly UI
+a database of dance steps with user-friendly UI. and steps REST API on top of that

+# technologies

+Spring Boot + MongoDB + Vaadin. hosted on Heroku